For First Nations, Métis, and Inuit Students

 Full moon ceremonies are held in many communities but the ceremony may differ from place to place.
 It is held either on the Full Moon or three days before or after the Full Moon, depending on the teachings given to the women in a particular community.
 Women gather in a circle around a Sacred fire, smudge, share stories, drum and sing and make offerings to Grandmother Moon.
 In some communities, pre-adolescent children attend with the women.

-Full Moon Ceremonies are available for female identified University of Guelph students.
+Full Moon Ceremonies are available for female identified University of Guelph undergraduate and graduate students.
 No experience is necessary but because of ceremonial protocols we ask that new participants contact the Aboriginal Resource Centre in advance to discuss your interest and preparation.
-Please contact Cara at email@example.com for more details.
+Please contact Cara at firstname.lastname@example.org for more details.

-These Circles are organized for all interested, self-identified Aboriginal, First Nations (status and non-status), Inuit and Métis students.
-The Circles may be facilitated by Rob Baldwin, Counsellor and Natasha Young, Aboriginal Student Advisor or by our community Elders and Helpers.
+These Circles are organized for all interested, self-identified Aboriginal, First Nations (status and non-status), Inuit and Métis undergraduate and graduate students.
+The Circles may be facilitated by Natasha Young, Aboriginal Student Advisor, or by our community Elders, Knowledge Keepers, and Helpers.

 There are only a few guidelines for a Sharing Circle: